 Businesses are making considerable investments in understanding data to make it work for them.
 From there, you can step into predictive analytics.
 That's one of the newest and perhaps most useful advances in data-driven recruitment technology.

-Predictive data uses what happened with your business in the past to make fact-based predictions about the future.
-It can also weave in information from similar businesses for a more well-rounded picture.
+Predictive data uses what happened with your business in the past to make fact-based predictions.
+It can also weave in information from similar companies for a more well-rounded picture.

 What can you do with it?
 Plenty.

 Whether your 2018 budget will be bigger or leaner than before, predictive technology helps you make the most of every penny.
 At present, unemployment is low, and the economy is still growing.
 That's both good and bad for HR.